-Let’s talk about mindset.
+Let’s talk about mindset and negative mindset.
 This is not just an abstract point of view on how you feel, this is a palpable and tangible element to one’s success or failure.
 You know a good mindset when you see it, and a bad mindset when you see it.
 Mindsets often take logical points of information and use them to justify something.
 A lot of times the mindset is used to justify why failure is an option, why this thing that you want to do is not worthwhile, and why of all the humans on the planet, you are not the one to succeed at that thing.

 A bad mindset justifies why you shouldn’t start if you haven’t already.
 It justifies why you will fail if you’ve already started.
 It justifies why you are an imposter even in your own success.